Jacob's Ladder

 A stairway between two worlds

-What Jacob sees is unlike any other vision in Genesis: "a stairway resting on the earth, with its top reaching to heaven, and the angels of God were ascending and descending on it" (Genesis 28:12, NIV).
+What Jacob sees is unlike any other vision in Genesis: "a ladder set up on the earth, and the top of it reached to heaven; and behold, the angels of God were ascending and descending on it" (Genesis 28:12, RSV-CE).
 The detail worth noticing is the direction of traffic — the angels are already ascending and descending before Jacob ever appears in the scene, as if this constant movement between heaven and earth had been happening all along, invisible, directly above an ordinary patch of ground he happened to sleep on.

 Realizing, too late, where he was standing

-Jacob's reaction on waking is not triumph but fear: "Surely the Lord is in this place, and I was not aware of it...
+Jacob's reaction on waking is not triumph but fear: "Surely the Lord is in this place, and I did not know it...
 How awesome is this place!
-This is none other than the house of God; this is the gate of heaven" (Genesis 28:16-17, NIV).
-The line that has echoed the longest is the admission folded inside the wonder — "I was not aware of it."
+This is none other than the house of God, and this is the gate of heaven" (Genesis 28:16-17, RSV-CE).
+The line that has echoed the longest is the admission folded inside the wonder — "I did not know it."
 Jacob hadn't picked this spot for its holiness.
 He is confronted, instead, with the possibility that ordinary ground can turn out to be sacred whether or not anyone notices at the time.

 Why this image has endured